PPP Loan Alternatives

 Merchant Cash Advance

-A merchant cash advance is a type of funding where a business sells a portion of its future credit card sales in exchange for upfront capital.
+This type of funding allows a business to sell a portion of its future credit card sales in exchange for upfront capital.
 If your business processes credit cards and are looking for upfront capital, check out our merchant cash advance financing options.

 PPP Loans Vs Commercial Business Loans

 Despite bold steps the government took to help finance businesses during the pandemic, the commercial financing sector is still the backbone of the economy.

 There is still a significant amount of capital being lent to small businesses in the US by the commercial finance sector.
 A few government programs still offer financial assistance to small businesses as well.

 In the table below, we compare the government-based paycheck protection program (PPP) versus loans available from the commercial financial sector.

 |DOCUMENTATION||Commercial lenders offer much broader flexibility with their funds.
 You can use the capital for almost anything in your business.
 An example would include invoice factoring, purchasing equipment, acquiring a business, marketing, acquiring customers, and expanding a business.||SBA Paycheck Protection Program (PPP) was designed primarily to maintain employment during the Covid19 crisis.
 In addition to the eligible payroll costs, the funds were used for:|

 • mortgage interest

 • supplier costs